Learning Interpolations between Boltzmann Densities: Approximating the transport field

-where we used $S_t$ to denote the stretching by a factor of $\sqrt{t}$ and $C_{t}$ to denote the convolution with the Gaussian kernel $\mathcal G ^{\sigma\sqrt{1-t}}$.
-If $t = 1$, both $S_t$ (stretching by a factor of 1) and $C_t$ (convolving with a Dirac-delta) are just the identity.
-If $t = 0$, then $S_t$ collapses $p_1$ to a Dirac-delta at the orgin and $C_t$ convolves it with $\mathcal N(0,\sigma)$ implying that $p_0=\mathcal N(0,\sigma)$.
-The nice thing about the diffusion process is that it provides an interpolation between densities where the situation of Fig. \ref{fig:1D_assym} is avoided.
+where we used $\lambda_t$ to denote the stretching by a factor of $\sqrt{t}$ and $G_{t}$ to denote the convolution with the Gaussian kernel $\mathcal G ^{\sigma\sqrt{1-t}}$.
+If $t = 1$, both $\lambda_t$ (stretching by a factor of 1) and $G_t$ (convolving with a Dirac-delta) are just the identity.
+If $t = 0$, then $\lambda_t$ collapses $p_1$ to a Dirac-delta at the orgin and $G_t$ convolves it with $\mathcal N(0,\sigma)$ implying that $p_0=\mathcal N(0,\sigma)$.
+The attractive thing about the diffusion process is that it provides an interpolation between densities where the situation of Fig. \ref{fig:1D_assym} is avoided.
 Loosely speaking, this interpolation is ``local'' in a sense that that the linear interpolation was not.

-The family of Gaussian mixtures is closed under the diffusion process given by Eq. \ref{eq:diff_step}, we can even explicitly compute the time-evolution of a Gaussian mixture and use it to replace the linear interpolation.
-Fig. \ref{fig:defPDE_diff} shows samples from a normalizing flow that was trained with the deformation loss using the hand-computed interpolation of its diffusion process.
+The family of Gaussian mixtures is closed under the diffusion process (\ref{eq:diff_step}), we can even explicitly compute the time-evolution of a Gaussian mixture and use it to replace the linear interpolation.
+Fig. \ref{fig:defPDE_diff} shows samples from a normalizing flow that was trained with the continuity loss using the hand-computed interpolation of its diffusion process.

 Unfortunately, since all we are given is the ability to evaluate the target energy pointwise, there is no analytical formula for calculating the diffusion process of an arbitrary target density.
 Moreover, any numerical approach involves integration, that gets increasingly expensive as $t$ gets smaller and the dimensionality of the problem gets larger.
-Nonetheless, this result demonstrates that minimizing the deformation error is a feasible approach, one just needs to be more careful about the interpolation between the latent and target energy functions.
+Nonetheless, this result demonstrates that minimizing the continuity error is a feasible approach, one just needs to be more careful about the interpolation between the latent and target energy functions.
+The authors could not find a predefined interpolation that is 1) ``local'' in the still not formal, but intuitive sense and 2) easy to compute for arbitrary target energies.
+Instead, we propose to learn the family of densities between the base and the target.